 If you are particularly concerned about the use of your website by customers and fully protecting yourself, you might wish to make acceptance of the website Terms and Conditions a condition of sale or entry into your website.
-Ticking a Terms and Conditions checkbox is called “active agreement” and gives you an extra level of protection.
+Ticking a checkbox is called “active agreement” and gives you an extra level of protection.
 It is not required but it makes the argument that they were ‘not aware of your Terms’ a difficult one.

 In general, there are 3 options for checkbox placement: